-Depart after breakfast, or adding on a few days of relaxation and tours based at the Count's Guesthouses in Miklósvár.
+Depart after breakfast, or add on a few days of relaxation and tours at the Count's Guesthouses in Miklósvár.
 Please enquire.

-OPTIONAL: - One extra day riding can be attached if requested: in this case Day 6 stops at Zalanpatak, where the riders stay over night.
-Next day they ride to Korospatak and can participate in the afternoon in different activities, like swimming with the horses in the lake, or a cultural excursion.
+OPTIONAL: - One extra day riding can be attached if requested: in this case Day 6 stops at Zalanpatak, where the riders stay overnight.
+Next day head to Korospatak in the afternoon to participate in different activities, like swimming with the horses in the lake, or maybe a cultural excursion.
 This option has to be decided upon at the time of booking for the whole group and will incur a supplement.
 See prices above.

 Please follow this link for a map of the start point of this itinerary: Carpathian Estate Ride

-The estate offers wildlife and nature tours as well as hiking trips.
-On a Friday, usually you can do the Brasov tour to the Black Church.
-This is a large 500 year old important Gothic church.
-There is also the UNESCO Viscri tour on a Tuesday.
-This is a beautiful Saxon village and it is the longest tour as after Viscri you visit the town of Sighisoara.
+Extensions: The estate offers wildlife and nature tours as well as hiking trips.
+On most Fridays guests can do the Brasov tour to the Black Church.
+This is a large 500-year-old Gothic church.
+There is also the UNESCO Viscri tour on a Tuesday to a beautiful Saxon village.
+After Viscri riders will visit the town of Sighisoara.

-This would be organised in addition to the riding and would incur an extra cost.
+This can be organised in addition to the riding and would incur an extra cost.
 Please ask for details.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-There is generally between 3 and 5 hours in the saddle, with breaks to rest and for lunch.
+There is generally between 3 and 5 hours in the saddle daily, with breaks to rest and for lunch.
 Rides are lead by two guides, one English speaking.
-The rides are at a moderate pace overall, with routes taking you through forest and up and down mountain tracks.
-There are lots of opportunities for trots and canters each day as much of the riding is across open grassland.
-There is a little road work each day (some on tar roads) in the vicinity of the villages you pass through, but roads are generally very quiet with little motorised traffic.
+The rides are at a moderate pace overall, with routes taking riders through forests and up and down mountain tracks.
+As much of the riding is across open grassland, there are lots of opportunities for trots and canters each day .
+There is a little road work each day (some on tar roads) in the vicinity of the villages that we pass through, but roads are generally very quiet with little traffic.

-To participate in these rides you should have a reasonable amount of previous riding experience.
-The terrain is varied and you cover about 150km during the course of the week.
+To participate, riders should have a reasonable amount of previous experience.
+The terrain is varied and covers about 150km during the course of the week.
 The minimum requirement is that you are comfortable and secure in the saddle at a walk, trot and canter and are used to riding in open country and over different types of terrain.
-The horses used are sensible and well mannered to ride so they are well suited to people of intermediate riding ability and above.
-You should also be reasonably riding fit to take part and we recommend you ride regularly at home before you go to accustom yourself to the hours you will spend in the saddle.
+The horses used are sensible and well mannered, so they are well suited to people of intermediate riding ability and above.

-Accommodation on the ride is quite varied and you will experience life as the locals live in the villages, a typical Transylvanian farmhouse belonging to Prince Charles as well as private villas.
-Rural guesthouses in villages are roughly equivalent to British 'B&Bs' and you are staying with a family.
-They are simple but clean and well maintained, with inside plumbing, bathrooms and loos, hot water and central heating.
+Accommodation on the ride is quite varied and riders will experience life as the locals live in the villages, a typical Transylvanian farmhouse belonging the Prince of Wales, as well as private villas.
+Rural guesthouses in villages are roughly equivalent to British 'B&Bs' and riders stay with a family.
+They are simple but clean, and well maintained with inside plumbing, bathrooms and loos, hot water and central heating.
 Bathrooms are often shared and may be along a corridor or through the kitchen.
-Most bathrooms have showers rather than tubs but are clean with plenty of hot water.
+Most bathrooms have showers rather than tubs, but are clean with plenty of hot water.

-One night is usually spent at the Prince of Wales's property in Zalánpatak, and two nights at Miklósvár in houses which your host has re-built with great care and attention to detail.
-Each room is different with lovely antique furniture and woodburning stoves, typical of the region, which are lit in the winter.
-Rooms are twin bedded and if you would like a single room then this is possible although cannot be guaranteed.
-When moving accommodation at night on the circuit outings, luggage is transported for you by back up vehicle.
+One night is usually spent at the Prince of Wales's property in Zalánpatak, and two nights at Miklósvár in houses which the host has re-built with great care and attention to detail.
+Each room is different, with lovely antique furniture and wood burning stoves that are typical of the region, and lit in winter.
+Rooms are twin-bedded.
+Single sulliments are available but cannot be guaranteed.
+When moving accommodation at night on the circuit outings, luggage is transported by back-up vehicle.

-Food in rural Romania is generally organic and full of flavour and you will have the chance to sample some traditional dishes although the choice can be limited by what vegetables, etc are in season.
-Breakfast is eaten at your guesthouse or inn and is typically a selection of eggs, cheese or cold meats, bread or toast and butter and jam, with perhaps a choice of tea or coffee to drink and milk (which is often straight from the cow!).
-Tea (chai) in Romania is not often the black, PG Tips style - but more commonly green or herbal - so you may want to take your own tea bags.
-Lunch is generally a very simple picnic out riding - ham or cheese sandwiches with fruit for pudding.
-Dinner, which is eaten at your guesthouse or hotel, is often soup (a strong point of Romanian cooking!), then a main course which will sometimes include a regional speciality such as wild boar or venison stew, peppers stuffed with meat or vegetables, different types of sausage, seasoned minced-meat wrapped in cabbage or vine leaves or perhaps spicy meatballs, followed by a cold pudding or fruit.
+Food in rural Romania is generally organic and full of flavour.
+Guests will have the chance to sample some traditional dishes, although the choice can be limited by what vegetables, etc are in season.
+Breakfast is eaten at the guesthouse or inn, and is typically a selection of eggs, cheese or cold meats, bread or toast and butter and jam, with perhaps a choice of tea or coffee to drink and milk (which is often straight from the cow!).
+Tea (chai) in Romania is not often the black, PG Tips style - but more commonly green or herbal; riders may want to take their own tea bags.
+Lunch is generally a very simple picnic out-riding - ham or cheese sandwiches with fruit for pudding.
+Dinner is eaten at the guesthouse or hotel, and is often a soup (a strong point of Romanian cooking!), then a main course which will sometimes include a regional specialty such as wild boar or venison stew, peppers stuffed with meat or vegetables, different types of sausage, seasoned minced-meat wrapped in cabbage or vine leaves or perhaps spicy meatballs, followed by a cold pudding or fruit.
 Food is locally grown and fresh, however usually only one menu is prepared at the guesthouses and there is limited choice.
-Vegetarians can of course be catered for, but please let us know in advance.
-Dinner includes mineral water, tea or coffee and usually half a bottle of wine or a bottle of beer per person.
+Vegetarians can be catered for with advanced notice.
+Dinner includes mineral water.
 Drinks at bars are not included.
 Mineral water is carried in saddle bags while riding and for lunch (soft drinks and alcohol are not usually available).
-You will also be offered 'Köményes' the local caraway seed brandy quite regularly - be warned that it can be very strong!
+You will also be offered 'Köményes', the local caraway seed brandy quite regularly - be warned that it can be very strong!
 (It is perfectly acceptable to decline!)